-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 Since this year (2021), there is a new vaccine called R21/Matrix-M, which has a reported efficacy of 75%.
 But it has yet to be approved.

-That's what BioNTech founder Ogur Sahin has been thinking.
-BioNTech coproduces the BioNTech-Pfizer COVID-19 vaccine.

-On July 26, Sahin announced his company would now also focus on a malaria vaccine.
-They hope to get into clinical trials by the end of the 2022.
+On July 26, Sahin announced that his company — which coproduces the BioNTech-Pfizer COVID-19 vaccine — would now also focus on a malaria vaccine.
+They hope to get into clinical trials by the end of 2022.

 BioNTech's proposed malaria vaccine will be based, they say, on messenger RNA (mRNA) technology.

-Along with a vaccine from US-based company Moderna, the BioNTech-Pfizer COVID-19 vaccine has been among the first to use mRNA technology widely and, according to the current data, successfully.
+Along with a vaccine from the US-based company Moderna, the BioNTech-Pfizer COVID vaccine has been among the first to use mRNA technology widely and, according to the current data, successfully.

 But what is mRNA technology?
 And how far have we got with it?
 Here are some of the most important questions and answers.